syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/statistical.md

 ## GAUSS

-`GAUSS` function calculates the probability that a member of a standard normal population will fall between the mean and z standard deviations from the mean.
+The `GAUSS` function calculates the probability that a value from a standard normal distribution will fall between the mean and a specified number of standard deviations (z) from the mean.

 **Syntax:**